noodldocs/noodldocs.github.io/modules/mqtt/receive-message.md

 # Receive Message
-_Receive Message_ nodes are used to receive messages send by [Send Message][0] nodes.
-Messages can be send across devices and be used for inter-device communication and multi screen designs.
-The message nodes use a topic based system, a _Receive Message_ node will receive all messages that are sent to its specified topic.
+_Receive Message_ nodes are used to receive messages sent over MQTT, for example by a [Send Message](modules/MQTT/send-message.md) node.
+Messages can be send across devices and be used for inter-device communication and IoT.
+The *Receive Message* subscribes to an MQTT topic and receives any message and payload published to that topic.

+!> Receive Message is part of the MQTT module which need to be added to your project before it becomes available.
+Also note that you have to configure an MQTT broker for it to work.
+See [MQTT Guide](guides/mqtt.md)

 ![](receive-message.png)